ROBERT SIEGEL, Host:

 BOWMAN: The Taliban fired for a half hour at the American combat outpost.

-Capt.
 STOUT: It was absolutely unbelievable.
-And it wasnt just surprising to us; it caught everybody off guard.
+And it wasn't just surprising to us; it caught everybody off guard.
 People were all over the bazaar; people were all over the highway.
 People were injured as a result of it.

-Sgt.
 HUMPHREY: I feel that some people are going to treat the locals differently.
-But, you know, it's - thats where the leadership comes into play and keeps the soldiers under control.
+But, you know, it's - that's where the leadership comes into play and keeps the soldiers under control.

 BOWMAN: When you say differently, what do you mean?

-Sgt.
 HUMPHREY: I mean, they know it was a local that blew up two of their buddies and killed them.
 So they're just going to not really go off on a spree, so to speak.
-Theyre definitely going to be treating the people differently.
+They're definitely going to be treating the people differently.

 BOWMAN: Sergeant Humphrey's patrol comes to an end.
 Back at the base, the soldiers peel off their helmets and body armor and pull the clips from their weapons.
 Before long, they're sharing a smoke.
 One of them stubs out his cigarette and talks about the villagers down the hill.

-Specialist ROBERT CRISS (United States Army): I dont trust anyone out there.
+ROBERT CRISS: I don't trust anyone out there.

 BOWMAN: That's Specialist Robert Criss.
 He's on his first deployment here.

-Specialist CRISS: They just seem really shady all the time.
-I mean, they stare at us the entire time were going down there.
+CRISS: They just seem really shady all the time.
+I mean, they stare at us the entire time we're going down there.
 You know, they ducked around corners and peak out at us.